🕒 Automatically posting Twitch chat messages

 Moobot auto posts a message through its Timers.

-Each timer will continuously post at a set period of time, rotating its list of responses.
+Each timer will continuously post at a set time period, rotating its list of responses.

 A timer will only be active while your Twitch chat is active, and will skip to the next response if a response is unavailable at the time the timer posts.